WorkMarket 2020 In(Sight) Report: What AI & Automation Really Mean For Work

 Perspectives on the future of work:

-Charles Hughes, Director of IT Field Services at Walgreens, shared how automation helps the company achieve a greater customer experience.
+Charles Hughes, VP of Technical Site Services at Acuative, shared how automation helps the company achieve a greater customer experience.
 “I realize there are anxieties over automation displacing human workers, but the robots aren’t coming for these jobs yet,” said Hughes.
 “WorkMarket shows us that we can maximize productivity while the workforce gains maximum flexibility.
-AI isn’t truly here, but automation is and it’s helping Walgreens improve customer loyalty.”
+AI isn’t truly here, but automation is and it’s helping improve customer loyalty.”

 “This research from WorkMarket supports growing evidence of the seismic workforce changes on the horizon,” said NYU Professor Arun Sundararajan, author of The Sharing Economy.
 “A key to success with tomorrow’s mix of traditional employees, digital substitutes and crowd-based work systems is ensuring that the needs of both shareholders and the labor force are met.
 Productivity gains through automation and on-demand innovation are essential to maintaining economic growth levels that create sufficient future demand for human talent.
 I am encouraged by this new evidence highlighting the perceived benefits of automation and enterprise technology across a spectrum of stakeholders.”